This article describes how to set up your electrical model in Revit so that Design Master Electrical RT can use it for a one-line diagram.

 The Feeder Layer System field controls the layer used for the upstream feeder connected to this equipment.
 The layer of downstream feeders is controlled by the distribution equipment that they are connected to.

 The Upstream OCP Block field controls the graphics used for the OCP shown on the feeder coming to this distribution equipment.
-Changing this field does change the graphics on the drawing after the feeder has been inserted.

 The Circuit OCP Block field controls the graphics used for the OCP for the feeders coming from this distribution equipment.
-Changing this field does change the graphics on the drawing after the feeders have been inserted.